Code Enforcement Officer

-In addition to code enforcement, McDaniel has served as a building consultant, and for many years ran his own contracting business.
-From inspections to being a part of creating legislation, he has made a significant impact over the years within the building safety community.
+In addition to code enforcement, McDaniel has served as a building consultant and for many years ran his own contracting business.
+From inspections to being a part of legislation creation, he has made significant impact over the years within the building safety community.

 McDaniel attributes most of his success to being a strong-minded individual.
 He became aware of his mental fortitude after being kicked out of the house as a teenager.
-From that moment on, McDaniel quickly embraced his independence and worked a variety jobs.
+From that moment, McDaniel quickly embraced his independence and worked a variety jobs.

-Although McDaniel credits his tenacity for helping him to persevere through tough times, he is also profoundly grateful for the support of Bill Ells, who has been a mentor and guardian.
+Although McDaniel credits his tenacity for helping him to persevere through tough times, he is also profoundly grateful for the support of Bill Ells, who served as a mentor and guardian.
 The father of his childhood best friend, Ells took in the teenage McDaniel and allowed him to join him on small construction jobs.

 “My introduction to the building industry came out of a need for money for survival,” says McDaniel.
 “However, over the years I’ve developed so much pride for what I do.
 It has been a very rewarding career, especially having started with so little.”

 McDaniel’s path to a successful career continued with his education.
-He earned an associate degree in building construction from the State University of New York’s College of Technology at Alfred and remained committed to expanding his knowledge and sharpening his skillset by obtaining several certifications.
+He went on to earn an Associate’s Degree in Building Construction from the State University of New York’s College of Technology at Alfred and remained committed to expanding his knowledge and sharpening his skillset by obtaining several certifications.